Combinatorics of cyclic-conditional freeness: Products of graphs and cyclic conditional freeness

-In this last section we want to show how some known graph products maybe generalized to include models for the cyclic freeness and for cyclic-conditional freeness.
+In this last section we want to show how some known graph products may be generalized to include models for the cyclic freeness and for cyclic conditional freeness.
 In order to do this, we will work with rooted graphs.
+For details about the material exposed in the first part of this section, we refer the reader to \cite{accardi2007decompositions}.